amiradavoudi/Tracing/Readme.md

 ## Description
 This repository contains three main folders: *CD-Attack*, *Figures*, and *TSD-Attack*.
-The CD-Attack folder contains source code related to the CD-Attack.
+The CD-Attack folder contains source codes related to the CD-Attack.
 The Figures folder contains files for reproducing the figures in the paper, including Figure 3, 4(a), 4(b), 5, 6(a), 6(b), 6(c), 6(d), 6(e), and 6(f).
 Finally, the TSD-Attack folder includes files related to the TSD-Attack.
 ### Security/Privacy Issues and Ethical Concerns